 Gummy Shark, Mustelus antarcticus Günther 1870

-Endemic to southern Australia from Port Stephens, New South Wales, to Geraldton, Western Australia, including Tasmania.
-Records from elsewhere may be based on other species.
+Endemic to eastern and southern Australia from off Hinchinbrook Island, to Geraldton, Western Australia, including Tasmania.

-The Gummy Shark inhabits estuaries, coastal and continental slope waters, usually at depths to 80 m, although the species has been recorded at a depth of 350 m.
+The Gummy Shark inhabits estuaries, coastal and continental slope waters, at a depths to 400 m, usually at depths to 80 m.

 Vertebrae 125–133 (79–86 precaudal); Jaw teeth (upper) 31-35 : 31-35; Jaw teeth (lower) 37-42 : 37-42

 Body elongate; caudal peduncle without keels or precaudal pits; head slightly flattened above and below; snout moderately long, its tip bluntly pointed; nostrils not connected to mouth by a groove, internasal distance broad (2.6--3.2% TL); eyes oval; spiracles present; upper labial furrows noticeably longer than lower; teeth asymmetric, flattened, each with low primary cusp, arranged in pavement-like pattern; five gill slits, last two above pectoral fin.

 Denticles on body lanceolate with 2-5 ridges which extend at least half distance to tips; low interdorsal ridge usually present.

 Two dorsal fins, origin of first over inner corner of pectoral fin, origin of second dorsal anterior to anal-fin origin; caudal fin herterocercal, upper lobe with moderate sub-terminal notch, distal flap slightly enlarged, lower lobe of fin small; pectoral fin short, angular, hind margin slightly concave.

 |Grey to greyish-brown above, often with small white spots which may or may not be very conspicuous.|